5/10/2019

 Seed maturation, storability, and germination are not distinctly separate physiological events during corn kernel development.
 Rather, these stages all occur along a continuum within the seed and are regulated by hormonal balances.
 This internal regulation normally prevents the kernels from germinating while on the mother plant.

-Physiological "Switch" in Kernels: The balance between 2 plant hormones, abscisic acid and gibberellic acid, is critical in determining if a seed will become dormant and have good storability, or start into the germination phase.
+Physiological “Switch” in Kernels: The balance between two plant hormones, abscisic acid and gibberellic acid, is critical in determining if a seed will become dormant and have good storability, or start into the germination phase.
 This balance is affected by changes in kernel moisture and environmental stresses that occur during kernel development such as drought and heat stress.

 Disease Relationship: Gibberellic acid is also produced by many common fungi, such as ear rot organisms.
 This hormone production signals the seed to activate defense genes, but it may also interfere with the abscisic acid/gibberellic acid balance in the seed and promote germination.